tipi-build/docs/docs/00-environments.rst

   tipi build . -t linux-cxx17

-This will launch the ``~/.tipi/<distro>/environments/windows.pkr.js`` environment on tipi.build and run the build on a massive parallel build farm.
+This will launch the ``~/.tipi/<distro>/environments/linux.pkr.js`` environment on tipi.build and run the build on our cloud.

+If a file ``linux-cxx17.pkr.js`` was present it would create a more specific environment, but in this case the linux system is the same for C++17 non C++17 builds.

 A file synchronization mechanism will bring the data back to your machine if you either need to transmit them or run them.